zachhollow/zachhollow/README.md

 </a>

 ## Learning
-Currently studying for the Azure Developer Associate certification
+Currently studying for the Azure Developer Associate certification and learning Go

 ## Looking to collaborate on
 Full-stack projects